The "Place" Cue

 Make the "Place" cue part of your daily life.

-After our first session, your homework is to practice Duration around every day activities.I find incorporating the "Place" cue into your daily life is a great way to start.
+After our first session, your homework is to practice DURATION.I find incorporating the "Place" cue into your daily life is a great way to start.

 Practice plenty of duration, while you are watching TV, or on the computer are great times to practice duration, even cooking dinner marking and rewarding all good choices.
 Remember you can move the "Place" bed to anywhere you want and have multiple items be "Place" just not human furniture or the crate.
 The clearer the boundaries the easier it will be for your dop to succeed.